Quick Links to the COVID Content You Need

 Video – A Sarasota Memorial Hospital RN shows proper putting on (donning), taking off (doffing), and storing of a surgical mask:

 Flattening the Curve - Now that We've Flattened It, Let's Stay Ahead of It.

 We get ahead of COVID-19 by "flattening the curve."
 This means we implement measures to prevent everyone from getting sick at the same time.
 In this way, we give our healthcare systems and providers a fighting chance to keep up with the patient load, which means fewer people who need treatment will be turned away.

 At this time, there is no vaccine to prevent the disease or medicine to treat it.
-Testing is limited and there is a national shortage of personal protective equipment for healthcare personnel.
-So the only way to flatten the curve is with community mitigation strategies...things like washing your hands, staying home when you are sick, and social distancing.
+Testing is slowly expanding despite continued shortages of testing swabs, re-agents, and personal protective equipment for healthcare personnel.
+We've done a great job to flatten the curve in northeast CT with community mitigation strategies...things like washing your hands, staying home when you are sick, and social distancing.
 Social distancing measures help to keep people at a distance from each other.
 Staying at least six feet apart can reduce your chance of getting a respiratory illness like COVID-19.

-All across the planet and right here in northeast CT, communities are participating in forms of social distancing:
+All across the planet and right here in northeast CT, communities continue to participate in forms of social distancing:

 - Businesses and schools have closed

 - In some states, there are curfews or orders to "shelter-in-place."

 The purple line shows us what it looks like when social distancing measures start to work: